Growth hacking is about three things: the funnel, the process, and the skillset.

 Airbnb trivia: Up until 2015, Airbnb’s co-founder Brian Chesky had the original Airbnb apartment up for rent on the site.

 Staying in San Francisco is an expensive sport.
 That’s something Airbnb’s founders, Brian Chesky and Joe Gebbia picked up in the mid-’00s.
-Inspired by the classic bread and breakfasts, the two roommates placed an air mattress in their living room letting anyone who’s looking for a place to stay do so at their place.
+Inspired by the classic bed and breakfasts, the two roommates placed an air mattress in their living room letting anyone who’s looking for a place to stay do so at their place.

 So, naturally, they made a website to let people know about their small offer.
 In the summer of 2008, San Francisco held the Industrial Design Conference, among other conferences.
 Airbnb’s website started gaining some serious traction.
 It was then that the roommates realized that they may be onto something.
 Airbnb became an official project.